TheWover/donut/README.md

 ## As a Template - Rebuilding the shellcode

-Currently, the shellcode has only been compiled using the free version of Microsoft Visual Studio 2017.
-A Makefile is provided that by default will generate x86-64 shellcode if used from an x64 Microsoft Visual Studio build environment, switch to the payload directory and type the following:
+Currently, the shellcode has only been compiled using the free version of Microsoft Visual Studio 2017, but support for mingw-gcc is planned.
+A Makefile is provided that by default will generate x86-64 shellcode.
+To build it on windows, open an x64 Microsoft Visual Studio build environment, switch to the payload directory and type the following:

 ```
 nmake clean